AllanChain/gridsome-plugin-pwa/README.md

 ## Overview

-This plugin is based on [gridsome-plugin-pwa](https://github.com/rishabh3112/gridsome-plugin-pwa) and created to be a better alternative. it serves manifest and no-op service worker in development, use `workbox-webpack-plugin`, just as `vue-cli` does
+This plugin is based on [gridsome-plugin-pwa](https://github.com/rishabh3112/gridsome-plugin-pwa) and `@vue/cli-plugin-pwa`, and it is created to be a better alternative. it serves manifest and no-op service worker in development, use `workbox-webpack-plugin`, use similar config structure, just as `vue-cli` does

 It tries to be more similar to `cli-plugin-pwa`, but makes use of gridsome's image processing power.